swanked/Plex-Discord-Bot/docs/Setup_Docker.md

 2. Download the contents of this repo from [here](../../../archive/master.zip) into a folder of your choice.
 3. Open a terminal window and go to that folder.
 4. Run this command to build the image: `docker build --rm -f "Dockerfile" -t plex-discord-bot:latest .`
-5. Use the sample.env.config file to create a env.config file.
+5. Use the sample.env.config file to create a env.config file with your information filled in.
 6. Use this command to start the bot: `docker run --env-file enc.config --rm -it plex-discord-bot:latest`

 ### Mac (Older)